mark-p7/EventPrompt/README.md

 !eventset <Event-Name>

---Bot will pompt for date--

-!2022/01/05
+--Bot will create an event and auto generate an Event ID--

+!eventdate <Event-ID>, <YYYY/MM/DD>

---Bot will verify and add the data to the database--
+--Bot will verify and add the date to the event the database--

-At this point when the day of the event comes, the Discord Bot will notify users of the event.

 Documentation: